-This in-depth guide explains the must-know facts about the equipment leasing process, helping you discover the benefits and drawbacks of leasing, and find out if it’s right for your business.
+This in-depth guide provides everything you need to know about the equipment leasing process, helping you discover both the benefits and drawbacks of leasing, how to go about the process and whether or not it’s right for your business.

 It’s important to note that your lease agreement is likely to be with a third-party service and not provided directly by the equipment supplier.